What Is House Hacking? 9 Ways to Start

 - Don’t overestimate rental income: Set realistic expectations by researching local rental rates.

-- Avoid undesirable neighborhoods: If you’re buying a house-hack property, research locations to ensure you can attract quality tenants and charge a profitable rental rate.
+- Avoid undesirable neighborhoods: If you’re buying a house-hack property, research the areas you’re eyeing and be sure that you can attract quality tenants and charge a profitable rental rate.

 - Account for extra costs: Include maintenance, repairs, and property management expenses in your budget.

-- Prepare for lifestyle changes: Be ready for the impact of reduced privacy and sharing your space with tenants.
+- Prepare for lifestyle changes: Be ready to give up a bit of privacy, as you share your space with tenants.

 - Review taxes and insurance: Renting out part of your home may affect your property taxes and insurance premiums.